grimmpp/ansible-inventory-browser/README.md

 In order to check out the [example inventories](/example-inventories) nothing except a browser is needed.
 The webpage consists of pure html and javascript and the data for the example inventories is pregenerated within the webpage folder.

-This is how to will look like: <br/>
+This is how it will look like: <br/>
 <img src="screenshot-webui.jpg" width=800/>

 ## How it works